magentaqin/proto-graph/README.md

 # proto-graph
-Create graphs from your proto dependencies
+Create graphs from your proto dependencies.